ParsonosAI/legal/data-processing-agreement/+page.md

 This DPA applies only to personal, non-enterprise use of the Palaba platform.
 In the English-language market worldwide: For enterprise publishing, multi-seat use, or commercial audiobook production, a separate enterprise agreement is required through Rhapid Software Solutions Inc. Contact: support@rhapidsoftware.com

-This DPA is governed by the laws of the State of Delaware, USA, and, where required, by applicable data-protection law (including the EU GDPR, UK GDPR, and CCPA).
+This DPA is governed by the laws of the State of Delaware, USA, and applicable U.S. privacy regulations such as the California Consumer Privacy Act (CCPA).
+Palaba’s practices align with major international privacy frameworks, but the Service is operated and hosted exclusively in the United States and is not presently directed to residents of the European Economic Area or the United Kingdom.
 In the event of conflict between this DPA and the Agreement, this DPA prevails solely with respect to the Processing of Personal Data.

 ## 1. Roles